Grievance Process for Title IX Sexual Harassment

 (b) the alleged Title IX sexual harassment occurred in the United States;

-If an affected party files a Grievance Process complaint, the affected party (referred to as a "complainant" following the filing of a formal complaint) has requested that the University take action to investigate and adjudicate an individual respondent (a Loyola student, faculty, or staff member).
+If an affected party files a Grievance Process complaint, the affected party (referred to as a "complainant" following the filing of a complaint) has requested that the University take action to investigate and adjudicate an individual respondent (a Loyola student, faculty, or staff member).
 Loyola uses the Grievance Process to thoroughly, fairly, and impartially assess the available evidence and implement an appropriate response.

 The Grievance Process has, at most, four major phases: